stefan-baumann/AeroSuite/README.md

 - [x] Linux (Mono) support

 ## AeroProgressBar
 The AeroProgressBar is a progress bar with the ability to set a state: normal, paused or error.
 It also uses a feature of some operating systems (Windows Vista and higher) to make it go backwards smoothly.
 On non-windows systems there are no changes made.
-I'm not planning on providing this feature in the near future as there are many limitations to circumvent.
+I'm not planning on providing this feature in the near future as there are many limitations to circumvent.<br>The VerticalProgressBar is the same displayed vertically.
 - [x] Windows Aero support (Vista, 7, 8, 10)
-- [ ] Windows XP & Classic support (not natively supported by the os)
+- [x] Windows XP & Classic support (supported via workaround for Windows Clasic Theme)
-- [ ] Linux (Mono)  (not natively supported by the os)
+- [x] Linux (Mono) (supported via workaround)

 ## AeroTreeView
 Same as the AeroListView applied to a TreeView.